What Are the Rules Regarding Signatures in Contracts?

 Whatever method you choose, courts will consider whether you made the "signature," intended to make the signature, and whether you intended the signature to signify your agreement to the contract.
 If the court can find these three things, that it will consider your contract binding.

 Not Sure About the Validity of a Signature?
-Get Help From an Attorney
+Get a Free Case Review

 Whether it's a formal signature, an electronic signature, or simply an "x," you want to make sure the signatures on your contracts are valid.
-If you have questions about signatures or any other aspect of entering into a legally enforceable contract, talk to a business and commercial law attorney near you.
+If you have questions about signatures or any other aspect of entering into a legally enforceable contract, talk to a small business attorney near you.
+FindLaw can match you with one and you'll get a free case review at no obligation.